yuzisun/ai-gateway/site/docs/getting-started/basic-usage.md

 This guide will help you set up a basic AI Gateway configuration and make your first request.

+For Windows users, note that you are able to use Windows Subsystem for Linux (WSL) to run the commands below if they do not work on the Windows command prompt.

 ## Setting Up Your Environment

 ### Deploy Basic Configuration